-Our research and development efforts have taken place in state-of-the-art facilities at our academic partners, principally at Brown University, which are being used under the Sponsored Research Agreements.
-Consistent with our lean and agile operating philosophy, we anticipate relying on these facilities going forward through sponsored research arrangements with Brown and with other university partners.
-In addition, we expect to access laboratory facilities and resources through various CRO partners such as Lonza with whom we are currently engaged.
+Our executive offices are located at 55 Claverick St., Room 325, Providence, RI 02903.
+We do not have any manufacturing facilities or personnel at this time.
+We currently rely, and expect to continue to rely, on contract manufacturing organizations for the manufacture of our product candidates undergoing preclinical testing, as well as for clinical testing and commercial manufacturing if our product candidates receive marketing approval.
+Our research and development efforts have taken place in state-of-the-art facilities at our academic partners, principally at Brown University, which are being used under the sponsored research agreements.
+We anticipate relying on these facilities going forward through sponsored research arrangements with Brown University and with other university partners.
+In addition, we expect to access laboratory facilities and resources through various contract research organization partners such as Lonza Group AG, with whom we are currently engaged.